CompuTec/computec-docs/docs/webup/installation-and-activation.md

 ## Step 3: Set up Content Security Policy

-Ensure that the Content Security Policy (CSP) configuration in the SAP Web Client includes all required entries.
+Make sure that the Content Security Policy (CSP) configuration in the SAP Web Client includes all required entries.
 It’s pre-filled with basic data, and you’ll have to add your own CSP entries:

 1. In the **AppEngine Administration Panel**, navigate to **System** > **System Details**.